zachariahcox/zachariahcox/docs/computers/computers.md

   * The basic idea is that there is only one of your phone, so the owner of the phone must be you!
   * Unfortunately, SMS is not a secure form of 2fa due to threats like [SIM swapping scams](https://en.wikipedia.org/wiki/SIM_swap_scam), although it is much better than no 2fa at all!

+# the basic plan

+Minimize critical accounts
+In an emergency (house burns down, all authorized devices destroyed somehow) you'll need to recover these first as a way "bootstrap" your way back into all your other accounts.
+These should be the hardest accounts to steal as an attacker.

+If your password manager is compromised / stolen, it must not be possible to log into these accounts.
+That means no one time recovery codes for google or 1password should be stored _in_ 1password.

+* google account
+  * lots of sites use email for primary verification
+  * password resets for many sites still rely on email
+  * primary form of identification (you must be you if you can log into your email)
+* password manager (1password)
+  * most of your passwords and passkeys are here.